syanenko/ShaderPipe/README.md

 <em>-- How</em><br>
 Live demo is <em>[here](https://virtualkiln.ru/).</em><br>
-Allow browser to use a camera, select from menu face, hands pose or filtering effects, play with settings to adjust them.<br>
+Allow browser to use a camera, select from menu face, hands pose or filtering effects, play with settings to adjust them.
 Use full screen mode (F11) for better experience.

 #
 <p align="center" align="left">